Pacome-Gapelbe/environmental-pulse/README.md

 - **Data processing and transformation** of heterogeneous environmental datasets
 - **Interactive visualization** with geographic mapping and analytics
 - **Automated data pipeline** architecture
-- **African-focused environmental monitoring** covering 18+ major cities
+- **African-focused environmental monitoring** covering multiple cities and regions

 ### Why This Project Matters
-Most environmental dashboards focus on individual metrics (air quality OR fires OR weather).
-This platform creates a **unified environmental health index** that combines multiple data sources to provide comprehensive environmental insights for African cities.
+This platform creates a **comprehensive environmental monitoring system** that combines multiple data sources to provide holistic environmental insights for African cities, enabling better decision-making and awareness.

 ## 🏗️ Architecture